 Dolores Virginia Henry passed away on January 21, 2016, at the age of 83.
 Her life, though not widely documented, was interwoven with one of country music’s most legendary figures.

 Although there is limited public information about Dolores Virginia Henry, she remains a notable figure in the life of Conway Twitty.
-After her six-and-a-half-year marriage with Twitty, there were few updates about her personal life.
+After her six-and-a-half-year marriage to Twitty, there were few updates about her personal life.
 However, her name remains closely associated with one of the greatest country music singers of all time.

 Twitty’s impact on the music industry endures, and his children, especially Michael Twitty, have carried on his musical tradition.
 While Dolores lived away from the limelight, her time with Twitty is an important part of his life story.